uc-dpt/Chating/pull_request_template.md

 Phase id:
-Testing document:
+Phase/Testing document: [] (<link will be here>)
-@developer :+1: This PR looks great - it's ready to merge! :shipit:
+What is done/fixed:
-:blush:
+@Reviewer Please review changes and merge :blush:.